Einar K. Holt

 KI-Ingenør

-Studerer maskinlæring og kunstig intelligens ved Universitetet i Oslo, med særlig interesse for matematikken og statistikken bak moderne modeller.
-Jobber med lokal inferens og KI-infrastruktur som kjører på egne servere, uten at data forlater huset.
+Andreas studerer maskinlæring og kunstig intelligens ved Universitetet i Oslo, med særlig interesse for matematikken og statistikken bak moderne modeller.
+Han Jobber med lokal inferens og KI-infrastruktur som kjører på egne servere, uten at data forlater huset.
 Opptatt av å forstå systemer fra bunnen av, fra gradientalgoritmer til lavnivåprogrammering i C.